Best Portable mini projectors 2026: 14 Compared (10 Sources)

 Best for Each Use Case

-The LG CineBeam Q is RTINGS' top pick for portable projectors in 2026, and for good reason.
-It delivers true 4K resolution (3840x2160 via pixel-shift) from an RGB laser light source with 154% DCI-P3 color gamut coverage, all packed into a cube weighing just 3 pounds.
+The LG CineBeam Q remains RTINGS' top pick for portable projectors in 2026 — and has dropped to ~$799 street in Q1 2026 (from its $999 launch MSRP), making it the most affordable true-4K portable.
+It delivers 3840x2160 via pixel-shift from an RGB laser light source with 154% DCI-P3 color gamut coverage, all packed into a cube weighing just 3 pounds.
 The 360-degree rotating handle doubles as a stand for flexible positioning.
 LG's webOS provides built-in Netflix, Disney+, and other streaming apps.
 The main limitation is brightness — rated at 500 lumens, it needs a dark room to shine — and it lacks a built-in battery.
-But for image quality in a portable form factor, nothing else comes close at this price. [src1, src2, src3]
+But for image quality in a portable form factor, nothing else comes close at this price. [src1, src2, src3, src7]

 Best Budget: XGIMI MoGo 3 Pro (~$449) — Check price